Vila (fairy): Dictionaries

 Meyer's Konversationslexikon defines Wiles or Wilis as female vampires, the spirits of betrothed girls who die before their wedding night.
 According to Heine, wilis are unable to rest in their graves because they could not satisfy their passion for dancing naked, especially in town squares.
 They also gather on the highway at midnight to lure young men and dance them to their death.
 In Serbia, they were maidens cursed by God; in Bulgaria, they were known as samodiva, girls who died before they were baptized; and in Poland, they are beautiful young girls floating in the air atoning for frivolous past lives.
 In some tales, the reason for abandoning their loves is tragic; the Vila are cursed never to find their true love, and if they do, that love will die a terrible death.

-Loosely anglicised as "the willies", these ghostly Vilis gave rise to the idiom, "to give someone the willies", i.e., "to create a feeling of nervousness, fear, or creepiness in someone".